David Norton biography and books

-David Norton began his academic career at the Worcester Polytechnic Institute.
+David began his academic career at the Worcester Polytechnic Institute.
 There, he obtained his BSc.
 Degree in Electrical Engineering.
-He obtained an MSc. in operations research from the Florida Institute of technology, an MBA from Florida State University and a doctorate in business administration from Harvard Business School.

-David Norton ’s best-known works is his contribution to the Balanced Scorecard which he developed with Robert Kaplan.
-In addition to his research work and lecturing, he has written numerous papers about this model.
+Norton ’s best-known works is his contribution to the Balanced Scorecard which he co-developed with Robert Kaplan.
+In addition to his research work and lecturing, he has written numerous papers about the Balanced Scorecard.

-With Robert Kaplan, he co-authored eight articles that were published in Harvard Business Review (HBR) and five books, the most recent one of which is The Execution Premium (2008).
+With Robert Kaplan, he co-authored eight articles that were published in Harvard Business Review (HBR) and six books, the most recent one of which is Digital Context 2.0: Seven Lessons in Business Strategy, Consumer Behavior, and the Internet of Things (2016).
 His books have sold more than one million copies in 23 languages.

 The Balanced Scorecard concept was selected by the editors of the Harvard Business Review as one of the most influential management ideas of the past 75 years.